 The TCDk, TCDf and TCIL are parameters which show instantaneous changes in certain properties due to a temperature change.
 However, circuits and their materials can have changes in properties due to long-term aging.
 Long-term aging at room temperature is typically a minor issue, but if aged at elevated temperatures, circuit and material properties can change in shorter timeframes.
 A higher temperature will cause the circuit/material to change aging properties quicker.
 As another general rule, circuits made with thermoplastic materials will have better long-term thermal aging performance than thermoset materials.
 However, there are some thermoset materials which are formulated to be very well-behaved for long-term thermal aging.

 Moisture absorption is typically not considered with thermal stability issues, but in some cases it should be.
 A circuit material with a high moisture absorption property can change Dk and Df due to the circuit being exposed to changing humidity levels in the operating environment.
 This effect can be exaggerated with higher temperatures and should be considered.
 However, a possible exception for this issue is a circuit operating at or above water evaporation temperature.
 Even if the material has a high moisture absorption property, if the temperature is too high to allow water vapor to accumulate within the circuit material, the performance difference due to moisture uptake will be minimal.

 Thermal stability of a PCB can be affected by many different circuit material properties.
 Also, a circuit’s design and construction will impact the thermal performance of the PCB in the end-use application.
 It is highly recommended to contact your material supplier when working with thermal management issues.

-To read this entire column, which appeared in the December issue of Design007 Magazine, click here.
+This column originally appeared in the December 2022 issue of Design007 Magazine.